California Truck Accident Comparative Negligence

-There are three (3) elements for demonstrating negligence in a California trucking accident:
+There are three (3) elements for demonstrating negligence in a California truck accident:

 - The truck driver owed the accident victim a duty of care